Non-identical moir\'e twins in bilayer graphene

+Spatially varying regions of broken sublattice symmetry: Recent theoretical calculations propose that the valley Hall effect observed in monolayer graphene aligned with BN \cite{Gorbachev2014,Komatsu2018,Li2020} originates from the spatial variation of the broken sublattice symmetry\cite{Aktor2021}.
+If this effect is at the origin of the valley Hall effect in monolayer graphene the picture becomes more complicated when dealing with bilayer graphene.
+Following the results of our numerical simulations we can say that the spatial variations of broken sublattice symmetry will be different between the two layers, and it will always exist for the first layer.
+It is then not evident why the valley effect is observed for only one of the two layer alignments, and clearly, further numerical investigations would be needed to clarify the situation.

 To conclude, our experimental results show the existence of non-identical moir\'es in bilayer graphene aligned with BN.
-For $0^{\circ}$ of alignment we observe a fully developed valley Hall effect that is completely absent at $60^{\circ}$.
-We attribute this difference in the atomic configuration in the commensurated state.
-These results present major progress in the understanding of the effects of moir\'e superlattice and layer strain in the electronic properties of van der Waals heterostructure.
-Although the origin of the valley Hall effect is still not fully explained, we hope that our experimental and numerical results inspire further theoretical and experimental developments to address this puzzling problem.
+We attribute this difference to the atomic structure relaxation of the commensurate state, which modifies the band structure of bilayer graphene in different ways for 0$^{\circ}$ and 60$^{\circ}$ of alignment.
+The observation of the valley Hall effect with a hundred and twenty degrees periodicity cannot be explained by current theoretical model.
+We hope that our experimental results inspire further theoretical and experimental developments to address the existence of the valley Hall effect in this system.